Luisg882/Mildew-Detection-in-Cherry-Leaves/README.md

 ### Hypothesis Page
  - **Main Hypothesis:** The hypothesis focuses on visual differences between healthy leaves and those with powdery mildew, such as color, texture, and pigmentation patterns.
  - **Visual Comparisons:** Discusses the lack of significant visual difference between the two leaf types, which challenges the hypothesis.
- - **Graphical Evidence:** Displays the difference between average images of both leaf types to further support the hypothesis.
  - **Machine Learning Task:** Mentions how the Machine Learning (ML) model is built to help detect these differences, achieving 97.13% accuracy, surpassing the business requirement.

 ![image of the hypothesis page](/static/images/project-hypotesis.jpg)